Rebuilding your tooth after its root canal treatment.

 What type of final restoration makes the right choice for your tooth?

-- Placing a dental crown has increasingly become the “standard of care” that’s considered appropriate for endodontically treated molars (see next section).
+- Placing a dental crown has increasingly become the “standard of care” that’s considered appropriate for endodontically treated molars.
+(See statistics section below.)

-- For other teeth, especially relatively intact front ones (incisors and canines), and even possibly premolars, the decision to place a dental filling may make a perfectly appropriate choice.
+- For other teeth, especially relatively intact front ones (incisors and canines), and even possibly premolar teeth, the decision to place a dental filling may make a perfectly appropriate choice.

-The decision here is basically one of judging if the requirement for sealing the access cavity (to protect the integrity of the tooth’s root canal work) can be met by a filling, especially over the long-term where restoration strength, durability and longevity will all be factors.
-(A crown is generally considered to provide an excellent seal and lasting service for a tooth.)
+The decision here is basically one of judging if the requirement for sealing the access cavity (to protect the integrity of the tooth’s root canal work) can be met by a filling, especially over the long term where restoration strength, durability, and longevity will all be factors.

-Additionally, the filling (its size and shape) must also meet the needs of the tooth in terms of not leaving it at significant risk for catastrophic failure (i.e. tooth fracture).
-(This risk is significantly minimized by crown placement.)
+Additionally, the filling (its size and shape) must also be an appropriate choice for the tooth in terms of not leaving it at significant risk for catastrophic failure (i.e. tooth fracture).

 Additional considerations.

-Generally, the advantage of placing a filling instead of a crown is that it avoids the aggressive tooth trimming that the latter requires (there’s nothing favorable about grinding down a tooth if it doesn’t need the benefits that a crown can provide), and a crown’s greater expense.
+- Avoids the aggressive tooth trimming that placing a crown requires.
+(There’s nothing positive about grinding down a tooth if it doesn’t need the benefits that a crown can provide.)

 How to decide.